In 2010, Dr Pepper came to Code and Theory with a challenge: Get Dr Pepper consumers to reach for the brand more often.

 Every piece of content we posted to social stemmed from a core brand belief that one-of-a-kinds truly make the world a better place.
 This way, we were able to atomize our content into multiple story streams that could play out through a variety of creative executions throughout the year.

-SPEAK THE LANGuAGE OF THE INTERNET – At the same time, we also knew that heavy digital users comprised a large part of our fanbase, and that showing Internet savvy and observing web etiquette could convert them to brand advocates.
+At the same time, we also knew that heavy digital users comprised a large part of our fanbase, and that showing Internet savvy and observing web etiquette could convert them to brand advocates.
 We built this relationship by anticipating Internet trends and putting a "one-of-a-kind" spin on them as they were happening in real time.

-INSERT THE BRAND INTO POP CULTURE – In order to keep our content fresh and relevant on a daily basis, we adopted a newsroom approach and referenced relevant trends, big moments in pop culture, and major events—and posted these messages while they were still hot topics of conversation.
+In order to keep our content fresh and relevant on a daily basis, we adopted a newsroom approach and referenced relevant trends, big moments in pop culture, and major events—and posted these messages while they were still hot topics of conversation.